 Specific Aims

-Research in this aim investigates the regulation of inter-cellular communication, vascular and fluid dynamics, and immune cell recruitment within the tumor.
-Direct analysis and cutting-edge tumor modeling that employs patient-derived organoid technology, novel imaging with subcellular resolution, response to ablative technologies, spatial single-cell genomics, and machine learning data analytics are advancing our capabilities to predict therapeutic response and to unveil novel vulnerabilities.
+Aim 2 – Investigate tumor microenvironment dynamics (tumor focus).
+Research in this area investigates the regulation of inter-cellular communication, vascular and fluid dynamics, and immune cell recruitment within tumors.
+Cutting-edge tumor modeling that employs patient-derived organoid technology, novel imaging with subcellular resolution, ablative technologies, spatial single-cell genomics, and machine learning data analytics are advancing capabilities to predict therapeutic response and unveil novel vulnerabilities.
+Together, these strategies aim to accelerate the discovery of targeted therapies.